intel/virtual-storage-manager/INSTALL.md

 	> 	CONTROLLER_ADDRESS="192.168.123.10"
 *It's OK to use host name instead of ip addresses here.*

-3. VSM will sync /etc/hosts file from the controller node, make sure your controller node's /etc/hosts file follows below rules:
-	>
-	> Lines with `localhost`, `127.0.0.1` and `::1` should not contains the actual hostname.

-4. Under the *manifest* folder, you should create the folders named by the management ip of the controller and storage nodes, and then the structure looks as follows:
+3. Under the *manifest* folder, you should create the folders named by the management ip of the controller and storage nodes, and then the structure looks as follows:
 	>      .
 	>      ├── 192.168.123.10
 	>      ├── 192.168.123.21